29th Avenue station: Station information

-Station layout

 Entrances

 29th Avenue station is served by three entrances.
 The two main entrances are located at the northwest end of the station: one entrance faces 29th Avenue and the station's bus loop, while the other entrance is adjacent to Slocan Park.
 The third entrance is located at the southeast end of the station.
 This entrance is accessible by an overhead walkway and does not allow access for the disabled.